National Work Zone Awareness & Construction Safety Week

 Being physically and mentally present on the job site are two overlooked and unseen factors that arguably can contribute more towards safety than having the proper equipment.
 “We must prioritize both physical and psychological safety, and how together, they play an important role in our relationships with our team members and with our ability to bring our safest, most productive, best selves to work every day.”4

 Safety Conscious: A Message to the Public

 In honor of these two safety-conscious weeks, we have interviewed several people on our safety and flagging staff.
-Our goal with these interviews was to gain some critical perspective from these employees who experience these dangers first hand and relay their voice to the general public to bring awareness and consideration to the hazards that they endure daily.
-At the end of the day, these workers are fulfilling an essential job, and it’s up to us as the general public to be considerate and patient when passing through their respective work zones.
-You can see these interviews first hand in a Gerken Companies video release coming out next week, April 29th, appearing on all of our social media pages.
+Our goal with these interviews was to gain some critical perspective from these employees who experience these dangers firsthand and relay their voices to the general public to bring awareness and consideration to their daily hazards.
+These workers are fulfilling essential jobs, and it’s up to us, as the general public, to be considerate and patient when passing through their respective work zones.
+You can watch these interviews here.

-Though these two safety events take place over two consecutive weeks, the goal is to change the mindset of people who use the roadway -indefinitely.
+Though these two safety events occur over two consecutive weeks, the goal is to change the mindset of people who use the roadway—indefinitely.
 It shouldn’t take somebody getting injured in an accident or worse to leave a lasting impression in the minds of people who use our roads daily.
 Putting yourself in someone else’s shoes isn’t always easy.
-If we can take a moment to realize that these workers who are doing an incredibly essential job have families they’re trying to get home to every night, maybe we can be a bit more patient.
+If we can take a moment to realize that these workers doing an incredibly essential job have families they’re trying to get home to every night, maybe we can be more patient.